LL.M., Osgoode Hall Law School, York University

 HON B.A., LL.B., University of Toronto

-Mr. Johnson has advised industry associations and other clients, both in the public and private sectors, on matters involving international trade arising under the WTO and NAFTA.
-These have included: advising industry stakeholders in respect of WTO challenges brought against Canada regarding automotive duty remission programs and pharmaceutical patent issues and in respect of WTO challenges brought by Canada against the United States in respect of the last softwood lumber dispute ending in 2006; and advising the Federal Government in respect of a several claims brought by U.S. investors against the Federal Government under the NAFTA investment chapter.
-Mr. Johnson has also represented clients in antidumping and countervailing duty actions and has advised clients respecting customs matters, import and export controls and other border measures.
+He has also advised industry associations and other clients, both in the public and private sectors, on matters involving international trade arising under the WTO and NAFTA.
+These have included: advising industry stakeholders in respect of WTO challenges brought against Canada regarding automotive duty remission programs and pharmaceutical patent issues and in respect of WTO challenges brought by Canada against the United States in respect of the softwood lumber dispute ending in 2006; and advising the Federal Government in respect of a claims brought by U.S. investors against the Federal Government under the NAFTA investment chapter.

-Mr. Johnson has been a frequent speaker on international trade issues and has organized and has participated in teaching two Masters of Law courses at Osgoode Hall Law School.
-Mr. Johnson was the lead trainer in a two day course in 2004 organized by MOFCOM in Beijing on WTO litigation strategy and compliance.
+He taught two Masters of Law courses at Osgoode Hall Law School and was the lead trainer in a two day course in 2004 organized by MOFCOM in Beijing on WTO litigation strategy and compliance.
+He has spoken frequently respecting international trade issues, including at recent C.D.
+Howe Institute events.